International applicants must meet four basic criteria before being accepted and issued an I-20 Form:

 |ESOL (Cambridge University English for Speakers of Other Languages 1||Certificate of Advanced English (CAE) – A B2 constitutes a passing grade|

 Note that exceptions to minimum score requirements for graduate programs may be made upon recommendation of the graduate program director within the student’s major department and with approval from the Vice Provost of Graduate Studies.
 Monmouth also requires a student’s academic profile to meet regular standards for admission.

-Monmouth University will also accept international students who meet Monmouth’s regular standards for admission and who have successfully completed the ELS Language Services program at the master’s level of English proficiency, which is completion of Level 112, in lieu of the TOEFL or other English proficiency exam.
-Conditional acceptance may be issued by Monmouth University to those students who elect to prove English proficiency by enrolling in and completing ELS Level 112.
+Monmouth University will also accept international students who meet Monmouth’s regular standards for admission and who have successfully completed any of the following programs with our ESL School Partners in lieu of the TOEFL or other English proficiency exam.